angel-git/tarkov-stash/README.md

 - commit and push (TODO: automate this in future)
 - Create a new release with proper tag
 - Github action will take over and upload the zip
+- run the `changelog` script and commit the changes
+- run the docs job (TODO: automate this)